-is suggested as an aide-mémoire for use in planning and checking the research report structure.
+is an acronym and an aide-mémoire for use in planning and checking the research report structure.

 - either directly from the phenomena area (e.g. from a text corpus)